sudo-tee/MediaSpeed/README.md

-The dash transcoder is very experimental and seeking only works in player like vlc It is inspired by how Plex does it, but due to some missing flags in ffmpeg (starting segment number) (segment time shift) The seek does not work an probably will never until ffmpeg add theses option (which are in teh Plex transcoder) The seek works in VLC but will make MPV crash.
+The dash transcoder is very experimental and seeking only works in player like vlc It is inspired by how Plex does it, but due to some missing flags in ffmpeg (starting segment number) (segment time shift) The seek does not work and probably never will... until ffmpeg add theses option (which are in the Plex transcoder) The seek works in VLC but will make MPV crash.
 So it's not recommended for now

 The code is there as a reference, there is no "session handling" so you can't start 2 transcoding process of the same file